plunify/InTime/README.md

 flow set control_create_bitstreams false flow run_recipe "hot_start"
 ```
+The sample flow will run 1 round containing 2 builds and do 1 build at a time.
 To customize the flow, refer to this [page](https://docs.plunify.com/intime/flow_properties.html).

 ### Option B - Run in a terminal (linux) or command prompt shell (windows)